gtangelo/flockr-backend/assumptions.md

 The first person to register is the owner of the flock.
 The only characters being inputted in the auth file exist only on the keyboard.
-Email domains can have multiple dots, e.g. company emails, or .uk emails
+Email domains can have multiple dots, e.g. company emails, or .uk emails Emails are not case sensitive, and are stored in lowercase form.

 ## login
 The user should not be able to log in when they already logged in cannot login if not registered

 ## logout
-cannot logout if not logged in
+cannot logout if not logged in.

 ## channel.py